pcarranzav/resin-remote-speaker/README.md

 It features:
 - SSH using dropbear
 - File syncing using syncthing
-- Dependencies for node.js or Python
+- Dependencies for node.js and a running express server

+A similar container, but for Python instead of node.js, can be found [here](https://github.com/pcarranzav/resin-starter-kit-python).

 Usage
 ------